-Since 2012 we have helped over 2000 groups holiday in the New Forest.
+Since our start we have helped thousands holiday in the New Forest.
 We've had the normal: family breaks, 70th birthdays, weddings… And we've had the unusual: pet geese, divorce parties and film shoots.
 There have been a few particularly special groups whose VIP was terminally ill and came to celebrate their last family get-together.
 Quite a humbling and amazing experience to help with.

 Going that extra bit…We know how important and tricky it is to get 'the magic bits' into a break.
 To help we've worked up some 'experience ideas' for inspiration.
 We know which pub serves the more bizarre brews.
 The restaurant with the freshest fish.
 The perfect spot for your morning yoga and forest bathing.
 Everyone, whatever age, will love making memories together.
 Read more in our blog here.

 Owner and house rules.

 - We only accept mixed generational family groups here.